 There might be several explanations for this apparent paradox.
-In-situ sub-snowline formation of gas-giants was suggested to be potentially possible through (i) \emph{Pebble accretion at inner pressure traps}—at the dead-zone inner edge, silicate sublimation front, or magnetospheric cavity—can concentrate drifting solids and accelerate core growth; this pathway predicts giants clustered near trap radii at relatively small 0.1 AU up to 1 AU separations for solar-type stars and metal-enriched envelopes \citep{Lambrechts2012,Lambrechts2014,Bitsch2015,Chatterjee2014}. (ii) \emph{Reduced runaway thresholds via envelope enrichment and low opacities} allow gas accretion at smaller core masses, favoring metal-rich hosts and atmospheres enriched in refractories relative to volatiles \citep{HoriIkoma2011,VenturiniHelled2017}. (iii) \emph{Local assembly by mergers of migrating super-Earth cores} can push a merged core over the runaway limit interior to the snow line, often implying nearby companion super-Earths/Neptunes, relatively modest eccentricities, and high core masses \citep{HansenMurray2013,Boley2016}.
-However, most of our identified planets are at larger separations than these models suggest (see Figure \ref{fig:all_systems}), and the systems' metallicities are consistent with the background population of snowline stable populations (see Figure \ref{fig:feh_e_hists} in \nameref{sec:graphs}).
+In-situ sub-snowline formation of gas giants was suggested to be potentially possible through (i)~\emph{Pebble accretion at inner pressure traps} -- at the dead-zone inner edge, silicate sublimation front, or magnetospheric cavity -- which can concentrate drifting solids and accelerate core growth; this pathway predicts giants clustered at relatively small radii, near 0.1--1\,AU for solar-type stars with metal-enriched envelopes \citep{Lambrechts2012, Lambrechts2014, Bitsch2015, Chatterjee2014}; (ii)~\emph{Reduced runaway thresholds via envelope enrichment and low opacities}, which allow gas accretion at smaller core masses, favouring metal-rich hosts \citep{HoriIkoma2011, VenturiniHelled2017}; and (iii)~\emph{Local assembly by mergers of migrating super-Earth cores}, which can push a merged core over the runaway limit interior to the snow line \citep{HansenMurray2013, Boley2016}.
+However, most of our identified planets are at larger separations than these models suggest (see Fig.~\ref{fig:all_systems}), and their metallicities are consistent with the background population (see Fig.~\ref{fig:feh_e_hists}).